 Recommendation from other users

-Based on the viewing history obtained from the advanced cable STB which may include subscriber’s tastes, after keyword search and data aggregation by the cloud-side server (i.e. search engine and weighting by the business rules of the operator (example: priority on new titles, focus on specific movie content, etc.), the recommendation is distributed to the subscriber.
-Figure Ap.2- show a sample screen for content recommendation.
+Based on the watching history obtained from the advanced cable STB which may include subscriber’s tastes, after keyword search and data aggregation by the search engine and weighting by the cable operator’s business rules (e.g. delivery of new titles first), the recommendation service is distributed to the subscriber.
+Figures Ap.2-4 and Ap.2-5 show sample screen for content recommendation and good recommendation, respectively.

-Figure Ap.2-: Sample screen of a content recommendation service
+Figure Ap.2-4: Sample screen of a content recommendation service